After you have purchased the theme, go to “Downloads” tab in your Themeforest account and download theme package to your computer.

-Additional icon packs you can download or generate from your svg files using Icomoon service.
+Additional icon packs can be generate from your svg files by using Icomoon service.

 You can select free icons suggested in the app.

-Upload your icon pack via Appearance>Icon Manager and refresh the page.
+Upload your icon pack via Appearance>Icon Manager and wait until the page is refreshed automatically.
 The icon pack will appear in Icon Manager section.